Why Is My Chickens Comb Pale?

 What Influences the Color of the Chicken’s Comb?

-The color of a chicken’s comb can be influenced by various factors, including genetics, health, age, environment, and hormonal changes.
+Various factors, including genetics, health, age, environment, and hormonal changes can influence the color of a chicken’s comb.
 Here are some key factors that can affect the color of a chicken’s comb:

 Breed and Genetics